 You should try to be as vigilant as possible about the care and treatment that your loved one receives in a Virginia nursing home.
 If you visit your loved one, you should pay attention to the state of the facility’s maintenance and staffing levels.
-You should also look for signs of potential abuse or neglect.
+You should also look for common signs of nursing home abuse or neglect.
 Those signs include:

 Physical Abuse – Bruises, cuts or other marks in the same areas of the body or with similar shapes or patterns.
-For instance, marks around the wrists and ankles may indicate that the nursing home has used physical restraints on your loved one.
+For instance, marks around the wrists and ankles may indicate that the nursing home staff have used physical restraints on your loved one.

 Emotional Abuse – An abrupt change in your loved one’s behavior may reveal that he or she suffers from this form of abuse.
 The sudden onset of anxiety, depression or withdrawal is a major red flag.